Streaming media: Streaming wars

-This competition was increased during the first two years of the COVID-19 pandemic as more people stayed home and watched TV.
-"The COVID-19 pandemic has led to a seismic shift in the film & TV industry in terms of how films are made, distributed and screened.
-Many industries have been hit by the economic affect of the pandemic"(Totaro Donato).
-In August 2022, a CNN headline declared "The streaming wars are over" as pandemic-era restrictions had largely ended and audience growth had stalled.
-This lead services to focus on profit over market share by cutting production budgets, cracking down on password sharing, and introducing ad-supported tiers.
-A The Verge article in December 2022 echoed this, declaring an end to the "golden age of the streaming wars".
+This competition increased during the first two years of the COVID-19 pandemic as more people stayed home and watched TV.
+"The COVID-19 pandemic has led to a seismic shift in the film & TV industry in terms of how films are made, distributed, and screened.
+Many industries have been hit by the economic effects of the pandemic" (Totaro Donato).
+In August 2022, a CNN headline declared that "The streaming wars are over" as pandemic-era restrictions had largely ended and audience growth had stalled.
+This led services to focus on profit over market share by cutting production budgets, cracking down on password sharing, and introducing ad-supported tiers.
+A December 2022 article in The Verge echoed this, declaring an end to the "golden age of the streaming wars".

+In September 2023, several streaming services formed a trade association named the Streaming Innovation Alliance (SIA), spearheaded by Charles Rivkin of the Motion Picture Association (MPA).
+Former U.S. representative Fred Upton and former Federal Communications Commission (FCC) acting chair Mignon Clyburn serve as senior advisors.
+Founding members include AfroLandTV, America Nu Network, BET+, The Africa Channel, Discovery+, FedNet, For Us By Us Network, In the Black Network, Max, Motion Picture Association, MotorTrend+, Netflix, Paramount+, Peacock, Pluto TV, Radiant, SkinsPlex, Telemundo, TelevisaUnivision, TVEI, Vault TV, Vix, and The Walt Disney Company.
+Notably absent were Apple, Amazon, Roku, and Tubi.